ManmohanSinghRawat/patientscheduleapi/README.md

   http://localhost:8080/swagger-ui.html
   to see all the function for add , delete , retrive etc.

-I doesn't use any test cases by Swagger useful to test the proper working of api.
+I doesn't use any test cases, but Swagger is quite useful to test the proper working of api.

 Logging
    I have use basic logging with ERROR level at root.